 If malicious activity is confirmed, NTT will determine the severity of the threat.
 For Security Incidents with a severity of high or critical NTT will provide an Incident Report within 30 minutes of determining the severity.

-For Security Incidents with a severity of low or medium, NTT will endeavour to provide an Incident Report within 120 minutes of determining the severity.
+For Security Incidents with a severity of low or medium, NTT will endeavor to provide an Incident Report within 120 minutes of determining the severity.

 If the creation of a security incident report in relation to an incident with a severity of high or critical takes longer than 30 minutes, the Client may claim a Service Level Credit as set out in the table below: